What is IP PBX? A Guide to IP Phone Systems

 Depending on the hardware you’re currently using to communicate, it’s possible to keep using the same hardware or a part of it just by adding a SIP address, password, and domain.

-As your organization scales, it becomes easier to grow the number of voice channels while requiring minimal configuration.
+As your organization scales, growing the number of voice channels becomes easier while requiring minimal configuration.

 6. Improved communication across locations

 If you’re looking to store voice messages, maintain a directory, do international call routing and endpoint administration from one location, IP PBX solutions are an excellent choice.

 They remove the need for extra equipment and personnel at multiple remote locations.